JoseJX/analogue-pocket-patches/README.md

 This patch converts `Final Fantasy Legend III (U)` to the `.pocket` format.

+This patch has been updated to fix a crash when using the E-Ray.
+(2022/01/22)

 ROM MD5: `db156bc96b528996ce1bf771195171af`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/FFL3.ips).